aforian/bitbucket-pr-review-message/README.md

 You can place `{JIRA_CARD}` in the template to represent the Jira card link.
 It will use the Jira card number and link on the pull request header as the linked text and link.

+*There may be multiple Jira card links.*

 ### `{PR_HEADER}`

-You can place `{PR_HEADER}` in the template to represent the pull request header content.
-It will use the pull request header content and remove the Jira card link content.
+You can place `{PR_HEADER}` in the template to represent the pull request title content.
+It will use the pull request title content and remove the Jira card link content.

-*There may be multiple Jira card links.*
+### `{JIRA_HEADER}`

+You can place `{JIRA_HEADER}` in the template to represent the related Jira card title content.
+Related Jira card mechanism can be checked [here](https://community.atlassian.com/t5/Jira-questions/What-links-a-JIRA-issue-to-Bitbucket-commits-PRs/qaq-p/629638).

 ## License